 The specific terms and conditions relating to terminations, including Contractor’s right to terminate an Employer in connection with the receipt of nonpayment or partial payments from Employers, shall be established by Covered California in accordance with applicable laws, rules and regulations.

 Except as otherwise required under applicable laws, rules or regulations, an Employee’s enrollment through Employer may be terminated in connection with the termination of Employer’s coverage and/or with respect to the events described in above.
 With respect to an Employee, his or her eligibility shall cease at such time as he or she is no longer a qualified Employee to whom Employer has offered coverage.
 Covered California will notify Contractor within five (5) business days of any Employer or Employee termination.
-Contractor shall request termination of an enrollee for fraud or mis-representation through the Carrier Referral Process (posted on the Contractor’s extranet website provided by Covered California (Data Home, Contractor’s folder, Fraud Referral folder)) and provide Covered California with supporting documentation which substantiates the Contractor’s request to terminate.
+Contractor shall request termination of an enrollee for fraud or mis-representation through the Carrier Referral Process (posted on the Contractor’s extranet website provided by Covered California (Hub page, Contractor’s subsite, Data Integrity Files, Fraud Referral, Fraud Referral Rev. folder)) and provide Covered California with supporting documentation which substantiates the Contractor’s request to terminate.
 Contractor shall not terminate for fraud or misrepresentation without prior approval from Covered California.

 2.2.5 Covered California for Small Business Minimum Participation Rates